U.S. Railroad Retirement Board

 officials also may testify at congressional hearings on issues related to the

-appropriates funds to the railroad retirement system for benefit payments and
+jurisdiction over the amounts available to the railroad retirement system for

 The RRB and the National Railroad Retirement Investment Trust

 The Railroad Retirement and Survivors' Improvement Act of 2001 established